 To reduce the necessary fuel-burning that creates electricity, the ship requires passengers to insert their key cards in slots just inside their cabin doorways when entering.
-That means when you leave the cabin and remove the card, all electrical power in the cabin is cut off.
+That means when you leave the cabin and remove the card, most electrical power in the cabin is cut off.
 However, lighting itself is not spared; it is exceptionally good in the bathroom and cabin, and every bed has a tiny reading light.

 The tile and chrome bathrooms (with showers) are small and efficient.
-Bathrooms in the suites are slightly larger, have an extra floor-to-ceiling cabinet for stowing toiletries, and showers with a nicely curved Plexiglass door.
+Bathrooms in the suites are slightly larger, have an extra floor-to-ceiling cabinet for stowing toiletries, and have showers with a nicely curved Plexiglas door.
 (Standard cabins have shower curtains.)
-Recognizing potential problems caused by sailing rough waters, that curved shower door is held open by a plastic hook on one end of a bungy cord; to secure the door once you're in the shower, you need to reach up and slide forward a small bolt at the rear of the door.
-Bath amenities are few -- a bar of Palmolive soap, a shower cap, a bottle of skin lotion and combination soap-shampoo-conditioner found in dispensers at the sink and in the shower.
-If you want a bath mat, you need to request one from housekeeping.
-Passengers in standard cabins can "rent" bathrobes.
+Recognizing potential problems caused by sailing rough waters, that curved shower door is held open by a plastic hook on one end of a bungee cord; to secure the door once you're in the shower, you need to reach up and slide forward a small bolt at the rear of the door.
+Suite bathrooms are stocked with shampoo, conditioner, body lotion and soap from Bjorn Borg Spa and Aroma Therapy, as well as shower caps.

 You'll need to pack adaptors for the round-pin 220-volt outlets.
 While many battery chargers and laptops can convert that voltage to 110, it's a good idea to bring a converter, too.